proitm/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 server $ wget -qO- https://raw.github.com/progrium/dokku/v0.3.26/bootstrap.sh | sudo DOKKU_TAG=v0.3.26 bash
 ```
 Please, **notice** that I use the latest version of Dokku (0.3.26) for this moment.
-Also, I want to emphasize that you have to run installation using **sudo** even if you are logged in via root user.
-This is important as this instalaltor creates a custom dokku user for executing commands and it is important to make sure if this user has enough permissions for building packages, creating configs and required directories.
-Otherwise your future project builds will fail.
+Also, I want to emphasize that you have to run installation using **sudo** even if you are logged in with root user.
+Otherwise, in case of python application, dokku will try to rebuild python on deploy.
-After script finish you need to go back to your local machine console and run the following:
+After script finishes you need to go back to your local machine console and run the following:
 ```
 $ cat ~/.ssh/id_rsa.pub | ssh root@<machine-address> "sudo sshcommand acl-add dokku <your-app-name>"
 ```